frenck/python-gotailwind/README.md

 This package allows you to control and monitor [Tailwind devices](https://gotailwind.com/) programmatically.
-It is mainly created to allow third-party programs to automate the behavior of an Tailwind device.
+It is mainly created to allow third-party programs to automate the behavior of a Tailwind device.

-Additionally, this package contains an CLI tools, which can be used standalone, proving a command-line interface to control and monitor Tailwind devices.
+Additionally, this package contains a CLI tool, which can be used standalone, proving a command-line interface to control and monitor Tailwind devices.

 Known compatible and tested Tailwind devices: